Finland gives mothers and fathers equal rights to parental leave

 As a result, around 90 percent of fathers in Sweden take maternity leave—regardless of their occupation or income level.
 By comparison, in Austria the figure is just under 20 percent, still a minority.

 This work is licensed under the Creative Common License.
 It can be republished for free, either translated or in the original language.
-In both cases, please cite / Kathrin Glösel as the original source/author and set a link to this article on TheBetter.news. https://thebetter.news/finland-parental-leave/ The rights to the content remain with the original publisher.
+In both cases, thank you for crediting the original author/source / Kathrin Glösel and adding a link to the English article on TheBetter.news. https://thebetter.news/finland-parental-leave/ The rights to the content remain with the original publisher.

 Popular